YOUSSEF-MOKNIA/YOUSSEF-MOKNIA/README.md

-### Hi there 👋, MOKNIA Youssef
-#### Data Science Student
 ![Data Science Student ](https://github.com/YOUSSEF-MOKNIA/YOUSSEF-MOKNIA/blob/main/Github%20Banner.png)

+# Hi there 👋, I'm MOKNIA Youssef
-Hey there!
-I'm diving into the world of data science and web development as a student eager to learn and create cool stuff.
+Diving into the world of data science and web development as a student eager to learn and create cool stuff.
 I love tinkering with code to build projects that are both fun and useful.
 Let's explore and innovate together!

-Skills: Python / REACT / HTML / CSS / SQL
+## Skills :
+* 🐍 Python
+* 🤖 Machine Learning
+* 🗄️ SQL
+* ⚛️ REACT
+* 💻 HTML, CSS, Js